aaryamanpatel/YouTube-Minimalist/README.md

 ## Steps to install

 1. Install the package using `git clone https://github.com/aaryamanpatel/YouTube-Minimalist.git`
-2. Go to your extensions on your browser using `chrome://extensions`
+2. Open your browser and go to your extensions using `chrome://extensions`
 3. Toggle on 'Developer Mode'
 ![image](https://github.com/aaryamanpatel/YouTube-Minimalist/assets/73197939/0d70f156-6be4-4d38-a329-e8fb52e95ea5)
 4. Click on 'Load unpacked'